KrailOrg/krail/docs/tutorial-getting-started.md

 IDEA may prompt you to add the project VCS root - say yes if it does.

-- Delete the src/main/groovy and src/test/groovy folders completely - we will only be using Java for this Tutorial.
+- Delete the pacakge *com.example.krailtutorial* completely - we will create our own shortly.
 There are a couple of generated files in these folders, but they can be deleted.

 - To reduce what goes in to Git, let's just add a simple .gitignore file at the project root:

 ```
-bin
-build
+.classpath
+.idea
+.project
+build/*
+out
 classes
-.gradle
-.idea
+.gradle/

+*.iml
+*.ipr
+*.iws
 ```

 - Right click on the project folder and select Git | Add to add all files to Git.